MohamedBourass/PDX/README.md

 I'm looking contributors or any kind of help if you feel that project might interest you, contact me by email.

 Motto :
-- Protect your private data / share or sell your public data
+- Protect your privacy / share or sell your public data
-- Regain control of your personal data
+- Regain control of your privacy